Cutting board: Glass

 While glass looks like an easy surface to keep clean, glass cutting boards can damage knives because of the high hardness of the material.
 Cutting on glass tends to dent, roll or even chip knife edges in a rapid manner.
 Additionally, if used for chopping instead of slicing, glass can shatter or chip itself, contaminating food.

 Steel

 Steel shares with glass the advantages of the durability and ease of cleaning, as well as the tendency to damage knives.
 Depending on the exact steel and heat treatment used, at best a steel cutting board will wear the edge on knives quickly; at worst chip, dent, or roll it like glass.

+There are also cutting boards made of glass, steel, or marble, which are easier to clean than wooden or plastic ones such as nylon or Corian, but tend to damage blades due to their hardness.
+Rough cutting edges such as serrated knives abrade and damage a cutting surface more rapidly than do smooth-edged cutting implements.

 Hygiene

 Sanitation with cutting boards is a delicate process because bacteria can reside in grooves produced by cutting, or in liquids left on the board.
+Harmful bacteria such as Salmonella, E. coli, Listeria, and Staphylococcus can easily reside on a cutting board without proper care.
+Proper maintenance of a cutting board is essential to sustaining a safe cooking environment and preventing food borne illnesses.

 Preventing cross contamination of food

 Bacteria or allergens can easily be transmitted from one part of the kitchen to another or from one food to another via knives, hands, or surfaces such as chopping boards.
-To reduce the chance of this it is advised to use separate boards for different types of food such as raw meat, cooked meat, dairy and vegetables.
+To reduce the chance of this, it is advised to thoroughly wash and sanitize each cutting board after using it, and to use separate boards for different types of food such as raw meat, cooked meat, dairy and vegetables.
+It is recommended that plastic cutting boards be used for raw meat.
+This is because plastic cutting boards are non-porous and are less likely to harbor bacteria from raw meat.
 Many professional kitchens follow this standard colour-coding system: